Add OpenAI chat completions to your WinUI 3 / Windows App SDK desktop app

 Here's what you accomplished in this how-to:

-- You added OpenAI's API capabilities to your WinUI 3 / Windows App SDK desktop app by installing a community SDK and initializing it with your API key.
+- You added OpenAI's API capabilities to your WinUI 3 / Windows App SDK desktop app by installing the official OpenAI library and initializing it with your API key.

 - You built a chat-like interface that lets you generate responses to messages using OpenAI's chat completions API.